dbduino-prjs/rpi-arduino-cloud/python/gpio-basic/README.md

 # Raspberry PI GPIO Basic control with Python using Arduino Cloud

 This project shows how to interact with the Raspberry Pi GPIOs from a dashboard created using Arduino Cloud.
-It can serve as an example to create your own applications that require access to GPIOs and that can be ultimately controlled using a dashboard.
+It can serve as an example to create your own applications that require access to RPI GPIOs and that can be ultimately controlled using a dashboard.

 ## The setup